marshallm94/galvanize_notes/my_notes.md

 ###### Hidden Layers

-As stated previously, **what separates RNN's from MLP's is that they are able to use information from the previous pass through the network as input for the current pass through the network**.
+As stated previously, **what separates RNN's from MLP's is that they are able to use information from the previous pass (time-step, step-in-sequence, etc.) through the network as input for the current pass (time-step, step-in-sequence, etc.) through the network**.

-The Recurrent layers in a
+Hidden layers in a RNN are composed of Recurrent neurons/nodes.
+These neurons accept input from the data set at the current pass (time-step, step-in-sequence, etc.) through the network, *in addition to the output of the recurrent neurons/nodes from the previous pass (time-step, step-in-sequence, etc.) through the network.*

+This implies that every recurrent neuron/node in a recurrent layer has two vectors of weights; one vector for the data coming from the data set at the current pass (time-step, step-in-sequence, etc.) through the network, and the other vector for the output of the recurrent neurons from the **same** recurrent layer **at the previous pass (time-step, step-in-sequence, etc.)  through the network**.

 #### Long Short Term Memory Networks (LSTM's)